sami-e/apiOrdersProducts/README.md

 - The credit card number 4000 0000 0000 0002 generates a "card-declined" error
 - Orders are paid using RQ workers.
 To activate the worker and pay orders, you have to log in to the heroku project with an authorized account in a Terminal window: ```heroku login```
 - Then run: ```heroku run "FLASK_DEBUG=1 FLASK_APP=inf5190 flask worker"```
+- You can also run the project locally with *docker-compose* to fire the databases and *docker* to start the app (Dockerfile)

 ## WARNINGS